9to5IT/PSLogging/README.md

 	3. For more information see [Microsoft TechNet - Installing PowerShell Modules](https://technet.microsoft.com/en-us/library/dd878350(v=vs.85).aspx)
 3. To use PSLogging, in the script you want to use it (or in your current PowerShell environment) run `Import-Module PSLogging`.
 4. You will now be able to call all of the PSLogging cmdlets just like you would any other cmdlet.
 In addition you can run `Get-Help <cmdlet_name> -Full` on any of the PSLogging cmdlets to get full detailed help and examples.

+### PowerShell Version 2.0
+1. If you would like use with PowerShell v2 you need edit the Module manifest file PSLogging.psd1
+- change the line: RootModule = 'PSLogging.psm1' to ModuleToProcess = 'PSLogging.psm1'
+- change the line: PowerShellVersion = '3.0' to PowerShellVersion = '2.0'
+- comment the line: HelpInfoURI = ''
+- Enjoy :-)

 #### PowerShell v5 (Install PSLogging)
 1. From PowerShell, run `Install-Module PSLogging -Scope CurrentUser`